IEEE-GRSS-GTSD-Hackathon/12-PyGeoAI/README.md

 For our case, we are taking the following values: L = B = 384, T = 13.

 So, we need to generate single-channel (0-255 or 8 bit) images with each pixel having a value denoting the intensity of fire in the region.
 We are taking 13 snapshots of the region at time intervals of 5 days.
-We are calculating the single channel fire intensity using NBR and dNBR.
+We are calculating the single channel fire intensity using NBR.

 ### a) NBR (Normalised Burn Ratio)
 This is an index designed to highlight burnt areas in large fire zones.
 The formula combines the use of both near infrared (NIR) and shortwave infrared (SWIR) wavelengths.